wp-plugins/wp-photo-album-plus/readme.txt

 == Changelog ==

-= 2.0.2 =
+= 2.0.1 =
 = New Features =

 = Bug fixes =
-* (2.0.2) Definition of PLUGIN_PATH changed to WPPA_PLUGIN_PATH for compatibiity reasons with other plugins that use PLUGIN_PATH
-* (2.0.1) When mouseover effect on coverphotos was switched off, the photo disappears after mouseover.
+* When mouseover effect on coverphotos was switched off, the photo disappears after mouseover.
 Fixed.

 = Enhancements =
 * Japanese language support added.